Lopez Family Foundation International Telehealth Program

-To provide patient care, physicians use telemedicine technology to diagnose medical conditions, speak with patients and families when needed, and participate in collaborative case discussions with local clinicians.
+To provide patient care, physicians used telemedicine technology to diagnose medical conditions, speak with patients and families when needed, and participat in collaborative case discussions with local clinicians.
 Our doctors also use the same infrastructure to collaborate on case discussions, training sessions and broadcast lectures.

 Puerto Rican children who are insured through Reforma (equivalent to Medicaid), have only a single pediatric geneticist on the island to whom they may be referred.
 Wait times for new appointments with the geneticist can be up to 1.5 years.
 In some cases, children who live in remote parts of the island simply go without specialist consultation.

-Linda Randolph, MD, Division Head of Medical Genetics, conducts detailed history taking and uses digital ophthalmoscopes and stethoscopes connected to state-of-the-art telehealth stations to review digitally sent patient medical records for remote review and testing, which allows her to provide accurate diagnosis and treatment plans for patients thousands of miles away.
+Linda Randolph, MD, Division Head of Medical Genetics, conducted detailed history taking and used digital ophthalmoscopes and stethoscopes connected to state-of-the-art telehealth stations to review digitally sent patient medical records for remote review and testing, which allowed her to provide accurate diagnosis and treatment plans for patients thousands of miles away.

-In addition, we have partnered with a local laboratory to perform genetic testing.
-This allows patients in Puerto Rico the opportunity to benefit from our expertise in new medical developments and discoveries, including, for example, chromosomal testing.
+In addition, we partnered with a local laboratory to perform genetic testing.
+This allowed patients in Puerto Rico the opportunity to benefit from our expertise in new medical developments and discoveries, including, for example, chromosomal testing.

-Currently, Dr. Randolph provides a bi-weekly tele-genetics consultation to children in Puerto Rico.
-In February 2015, Susanna Sorrentino, MD joined the program, which brings our schedule to a weekly tele-genetics clinic.
+Dr. Randolph provided a bi-weekly tele-genetics consultation to children in Puerto Rico.

 Puerto Rico suffers from a dearth of pediatric radiologists, which in some instances can mean that interpretations for complex cases are delayed.
 In an effort to alleviate this issue, the Lopez Family Foundation has teamed up with Children’s Hospital to assist pediatric radiologists on the island by providing remote second-opinion consultation for complex cases through telemedicine.